6 takeaways from an election night that's not over yet

 But there are questions about the strength of McCarthy's potential bid to be speaker of the House.
 He lost out once before on being speaker because of messaging problems, and the exit polls showed McCarthy with a 27% favorable, 53% unfavorable rating.
 Does he get a renewed challenge as leader of the party in the House?

-Overall, Democrats wound up narrowly winning independents, according to the exit polls.
+Overall, Democrats wound up narrowly winning with independents, according to the exit polls.

 Why?